 Then, holding the stick for support, dip the berry into the chocolate and twist it around to coat it.
 Decide which will be the underside of the berry and scrap the excess chocolate off so that it doesn't pool around the bottom when you set it onto the cupcake.
 Set the strawberry onto the cupcake and gently ease it off of the stick.

-Repeat the same melting and colouring process with the yellow colour and the chocolate you reserved earlier.
+Repeat the same tempering and colouring process with the chocolate you reserved earlier and yellow powder colour.
 Then pour it into a small zip top bag.
 Cut a tiny whole in one corner, and use it to squeeze out a thin drizzle on top of the berries.

 Delectable carrot cake cupcakes smothered in a beautiful matcha cream cheese frosting and topped with a chocolate-dipped strawberry 'carrot.'